Iranian Jews: Contact with non-Persian Jews

-Jewish centers of Iran
+Synagogues and Hebrew schools

 Most Jews live in Tehran, the capital.
 Today Tehran has 11 functioning synagogues, many of them with Hebrew schools.
 It has two kosher restaurants, an old-age home and a cemetery.
 There is a Jewish library with 20,000 titles.
 Traditionally however, Shiraz, Hamedan, Isfahan, Tabriz, Nahawand, Babol and some other cities of Iran were home to large populations of Jews.
 At present there are 25 synagogues in Iran.
 Isfahan has a Jewish population of about 1,500, consisting mostly of businesspeople.
 As of 2015 there were 13 synagogues, including the primary synagogue on Palestine Square.
 In Esfahan, many Jewish businesses are concentrated in an area called "Jewish Passage".

-Legal restrictions
+Legal discrimination

 Iranian Jews remain under various discriminatory legal restrictions regarding their position in society.
 Jews are prohibited from holding significant governmental and decision-making positions.
 A Jew may not serve on the Guardian Council, as President, or as a military commander.
 Jews may not serve as judges, and aside from the seat reserved for a Jew in the Majlis, Jews may not become a member of the Majlis through general elections.
 A Jew may not inherit property from a Muslim.
 By law, if one member of a Jewish family converts to Islam, that person inherits all family property.
 Jews also do not have equal rights to Qisas, or retribution, in the Iranian judicial system.
 For example, if a Jew were to kill a Muslim, the family of the victim would have the right to ask that the death penalty be imposed, but if a Muslim kills a Jew, the penalty would be left to the discretion of the judges with the wishes of the victim's family carrying no legal weight.

-Jewish education in Iran
+Islamic curriculum

 In 1996, there were still three schools in Tehran in which Jews were in a majority, but Jewish principals had been replaced.
 The school curriculum is Islamic and the Tanakh is taught in Persian, rather than Hebrew.
 The Ozar Hatorah organization conducts Hebrew lessons on Fridays.
 The government monitors activities in Jewish schools to ensure that the main language of education is Persian and not Hebrew.

 In principle, but with some exceptions, there is little restriction of or interference with the Jewish religious practice; however, education of Jewish children has become more difficult in recent years.
 The government reportedly allows Hebrew instruction, recognizing that it is necessary for Jewish religious practice.
 However, it strongly discourages the distribution of Hebrew texts, in practice making it difficult to teach the language.
 Moreover, the government has required that several Jewish schools remain open on Saturdays, the Jewish Sabbath, in conformity with the schedule of other schools in the school system.
 Since certain kinds of work (such as writing or using electrical appliances) on the Sabbath violates Jewish law, this requirement to operate the schools has made it difficult for observant Jews both to attend school and adhere to a fundamental tenet of their religion.